jreynolds01/fastaivm/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+## VM size options

+The default option (`NC6`) is the cheapest GPU option, but it's also the oldest and slowest.
+Other GPU-enabled vmSizes are available from the template, but please see the notes in the vm sizes [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu).

+**Specifically** note that the `vCPU` core quota for `_v2` and `_v3` series VMs is initially **set to 0 in each region** for every subscription.
+You must request a `vCPU` quota increase for this family in an available region.
+If you choose this vmSize in the template without increasing your quota, the deployment **WILL FAIL**.

 ## What is deployed?

 You define the name of a resource group, and the following services get deployed to that resource group:
-  - An [Ubuntu-based Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) with your defined userName and password.
+  - An [Ubuntu-based Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) with your defined user name and password.
   - Storage: A storage account and 2 disks for storing data
   - A network interface, virtual network, and public IP address

 ## What do I as a user control?

 When you click on the `Deploy to Azure` button above, a custom template will launch in the Azure portal that asks you for some information: